Connect with others who understand.

 Formication can be linked to mental health conditions, especially those involving psychosis, which makes it hard to tell the difference between what is and isn’t real.
 Although rare, psychosis has been diagnosed in some people with lupus.

-How To Manage the Crawling Feeling
+How To Manage a Crawling Sensation

 Getting to the bottom of the cause may take some trial and error.
 For example, if your doctor suspects that a medication is to blame, they may recommend trying a new one.
-If the crawling feeling is accompanied by symptoms you know are related to a flare, consider revisiting your treatment plan with your provider to better prevent flares and keep symptoms like a creepy, crawling sensation at bay.
+If the crawling feeling is accompanied by symptoms you know are related to a lupus flare, consider revisiting your treatment plan with your provider to better prevent flares and keep symptoms like a crawling sensation at bay.

 A MyLupusTeam Member